Taiwan regulators, feet to the fire, talk tough on China-linked media deals

 Formosa Plastics Group spokesman Frank Fu played down the possibility that the company might be susceptible to influence from Beijing, saying it has no financial backing from China.

-Fuelling the protests and the pressure on regulators are charges that Tsai’s existing newspapers have unduly favored Beijing’s interests.
+Fuelling the protests and the pressure on regulators are charges that Tsai’s existing newspapers have unduly favoured Beijing’s interests.

 Chang Chin Hwa, a media professor at National Taiwan University, said her research showed that China Times’ coverage of the June 4, 1989, Tiananmen Square killings has greatly diminished since 2009, after Tsai took over the publication.